tobtrejbal/coding-assignment-server/README.md

 Product consists of three main parts
 - Header: Title and image
 - Content: Freeform content in a form of predefined block types (image, list, text)
-- Comments: Simulated discussion consisting of comments, where each comment can be attached to another parent comment
+- Comments: Simulated discussion consisting of comments, where each comment can be attached to another parent comment.
+Comments are stored in a flat hierarchy.

 For more information consult the model classes located in `model` folder.